It was a natural distraction.

 Loaded with our Hennessy Hammocks, cook stove, food and lots of water, my friend Ian Taylor and I departed Corong-Corong, just south of El Nido, and pointing ourselves south we set out for Port Barton.
 A sizeable swell and strong wind on the starboard beam set the tone crossing Bacuit Bay with the “amihan,” a powerful northeast trade wind that blows from mid-December until mid-April, making itself felt.
 We stayed in the lee, on the west side of the island, to avoid its brunt.

-The islands of the Bacuit Archipelago are mostly empty and it looks like open season for camping until you stumble on an unmarked resort or discover the island is privately owned and armed guards tell you to leave.
+The islands of the Bacuit Archipelago are mostly empty.
+It looks like open season for camping until you stumble on an unmarked resort or discover the island is privately owned, and armed guards tell you to leave.
 Such was our experience as the dream of a secluded sunset on Pangalusian Island was dashed when we paddled into a major construction project—600 labourers working 24/7 building a luxury resort, defied the desolation indicated on the chart and GPS.

 We set out thinking all was well.